ListIndexOutOfRange/JRMPC-PyTorch/README.md

 ## Motivation

+Python is widely used in the machine learning community, far more than MATLAB.
 Leveraging PyTorch allows this implementation to support CUDA GPU.
 From my quick testing, **it is approximately 50x faster than the base Matlab implementation**.